 - Creating mobile-friendly content accessible during commutes or breaks

-A meta-analysis published in the Journal of Educational Psychology found that microlearning approaches improved retention by 50% compared to traditional lecture formats.
+A meta-analysis published in Educational Research Review in 2021 examining distributed learning practices found that microlearning approaches significantly improved retention compared to traditional lecture formats.
 Additionally, the flexibility of microlearning accommodates unpredictable schedules, removing a common barrier to completion.

 Strategy 7: Establish Clear Progress Visibility